 Finding unique gifts for little ones can be difficult.
 When children are younger, they don’t make a mile-long wish list for their birthday or Santa.
-This means you have rely on Pinterest searches and reviews to find age-appropriate gifts.
+This means you have relied on Pinterest searches and reviews to find age-appropriate gifts.
 Since posting my One-Year-Old Gift Ideas, it has continued to be a popular post.
-Today I am sharing a gift idea list for two-year-olds (and eventually I will share a list for three and four year olds, too).
+Today I am sharing a gift idea list for two-year-olds (and eventually I will share a list of three and four-year-olds, too).

 Gift Ideas for Two Year Olds